 There is virtually no down time with this outpatient procedure.
 The entire process will take anywhere from 2-8 days depending on the doctor’s recommendation.
 You can walk right out of the clinic the same day any procedure is completed.
 For all blood-derived procedures (SCP, PL), you will only need to come in for one day for treatment.

 How do you know where to place the cells?

 We use real time x-ray known as fluoroscopy or musculoskeletal ultrasound.
 Your MRI images are used to help plan that injection.

-How painful is the procedure for implanting stem cells?
+How painful is the procedure for implanting bone marrow-derived stem cells?

 About as painful as a typical shot in a doctor’s office.